 - lambda cyhalothrin

-An experienced pest control service has the necessary experience to successfully treat your home and may be the best option for the worst infestations.
+A professional pest control service has the equipment and expertise to successfully treat your home and may be the best option for the worst infestations.

-During spring, you may see boxelder bugs on the outside of homes.
+During spring, you may see boxelder bugs on the outside of your home.
 These insects are coming out from where they spent the winter and are moving away from buildings.